openelb/website/content/en/docs/building-and-contributing/build-the-porter-project.md

    * `IMG_MANAGER` specifies the repository and tag of the porter-manager image.

    * `IMG_AGENT` specifies the repository and tag of the porter-agent image.
-   * Currently, Porter uses only the porter-manager image.
+   * Currently, PorterLB uses only the porter-manager image.
 The porter-agent image will be used in future versions.

    {{</ notice >}}

-8. Run the following command to deploy Porter as a plugin:
+8. Run the following command to deploy PorterLB as a plugin:

    ```bash
    kubectl apply -f deploy/release.yaml